 Have a Plan for Your Rewards

-Enjoying the rewards you earn may mean so much more to you when you have a goal of how to use them.
+Enjoying the rewards you earn may mean so much more to you when you have a short-term goal for how to use them.
 Perhaps the points are for airline miles or a vacation destination.
 Maybe you can use them toward a new wardrobe or the latest electronics.
-Keeping your eyes on the prize will prevent you from squandering your reward points on something silly or regrettable.
+Keeping your eyes on the prize will prevent you from squandering your reward points on something forgettable or regrettable.
 Stay strong.

 Don’t Bite Off More Than You Can Chew